Your Back-To-School PR Checklist

 Create a library of branded ready-to-post graphics that list common school occurrences such as “reminder,” “important information,” and “school closed.”
 If you have time, you can also design and batch graphics for weekly or monthly features like Staff Spotlights, Throwback Thursdays, and athletic games.
 Social School4EDU has great examples.
 We recommend some must-have templates to build:

 - New Hire Announcement

-For example, maybe office staff is willing to handle small tasks like updating Google calendars and submitting invoices so you can focus on more strategic tasks, or local influencers can help you distribute news and information within their channels.
+Maybe office staff are willing to handle small tasks like updating Google calendars on your website and submitting invoices so you can focus on more strategic tasks.
+Local influencers can help you distribute news and information within their channels.
 Communication leads at each school might take and upload photos when you cannot attend events.

 Once you decide how you could use help, consider the logistics — will you have meetings, who will participate, can you offer stipends for employees, how will you establish two-way communications, and how you’ll thank people for supporting your department and schools.

 Now is the time to update photos and content.
 Double-check information on your school’s website, electronic signage, school forms, and social media platforms to ensure accuracy.
 With photos, swap out old images on marketing materials, website homepage photos, photo albums, and social media images.
 Summer is also a great time to update headshots and bios for school leaders.

 Pro Tip: Use a standard naming convention (without the year) to easily replace existing images without breaking links on your website.
 Your website CMS may allow image and resource tagging so that you can easily search for files by year for quick updating.

 ✅ Create or Update Your Editorial Calendar

 Start by reviewing the past school year and add important dates and events, such as holiday breaks, graduation, award ceremonies, kindergarten registration dates, music concerts, art shows, and school board meetings.